sdmalek44/little-shop-redux/README.md

 This base repo has already configured those three for you.

 You'll want to set up the [DatabaseCleaner](https://github.com/DatabaseCleaner/database_cleaner) gem in order to have a clean database each time you run tests.
 Follow the instructions for setting up the gem.
-Due to a bug in the most recent version of the gem, you'll need to use this line when you set the strategy in your test helper file:
+There MAY be a bug in the most recent version of the gem, so you may need to add the following line when you set the strategy in your test helper file:

 ```ruby
 DatabaseCleaner.strategy = :truncation